 Impressive value on offer from all-electric SUV

-Super cool crossover with improved performance and range
+Super cool electric SUV with excellent performance and range

 How much money do you save now with your EV?